In a nutshell

-eToro might have weaknesses when compared to other forex brokers, but it’s trading platform is well catered for traders with an average understanding of crypto and forex trading.
+The trading platform is especially well catered for traders with an average understanding of the crypto market and forex trading.

 Pros & cons of eToro